floydya/declarativex/README.md

 - **Data Validation**: Got Pydantic?
 We've got your back on robust data validation.
 - **Async Support**: Async you said?
 Yep, we're all in.
 - **Rate limiting**: Don't want to get banned?
 We've got you covered.
 - **Middlewares**: Need to add some custom logic?
-Specify your custom dependency.
+Specify your custom middleware.
 - **Automatic body parsing**: Don't want to parse the response manually?
 Provide a dataclass or Pydantic model as return type.

 ## How to Get It 🛠